turingschool/curriculum/source/topics/decorators.markdown

 Going a step further than Steve's approach:

-* Implement an `.index_link` presenter method that output the HTML link with the REL attribute set to `"index"`
+* Implement an `.index_link` presenter method that output the HTML link with the `REL` attribute set to `"index"`
-* Implement a `.link` presenter method that outputs a link to the article, but sets the REL to `"self"` if the app is currently on that article's show page.
-If it's called from the index page, make the REL `"article_1"` with the correct ID
+* Implement a `.link` presenter method that outputs a link to the article, but sets the `REL` to `"self"` if the app is currently on that article's show page.
+If it's called from the index page, make the `REL` `"article_1"` with the correct ID
-* Can you abstract this into a module such that it could be included in a `CommentPresenter` and work for both?
+* Can you abstract this into a `module` such that it could be included in a `CommentPresenter` and work for both?
 Try it.

 #### Controlling Marshalling

-We need `to_json` and `to_xml` operations to present an API.
-They're often implemented in the model, but they really belong in the view layer in the decorator.
+We usually need `to_json` and `to_xml` operations to present an API.
+They're often implemented in the model, but they really belong in the view layer.
+The decorator pattern can make it clean.

 * Implement a `to_json` method in the decorator that just calls the `ActiveRecord` method